How well do you really know the area where you live?

-The 1000 Islands Gananoque is a world-class destination with spectacular scenery, and breathtaking water views.
-How do you decide where to go first?
-Well, we asked some locals to weigh in.
+There’s no questioning that 1000 Islands Gananoque is a world-class destination with spectacular scenery and breathtaking water views.
+You may think you know it like the back of your hand but the reality can be very different.
+We asked some locals to weigh in on the places they keep returning to.
 With their help, we created this list of 13 things to do in the 1000 Islands Gananoque.

 Step back in time and be awestruck by exploring Gananoque’s museums!
 The 1000 Islands History Museum on the shores of the St. Lawrence River, fosters learning about the rich cultural and natural history of the region through interactive exhibits.
 The museum is open but currently asking patrons to refrain from touching surfaces, wear a mask and maintain distance.